 Habitat: They are mostly seen around leylines, such as the mana spring and the mana lake.
 They also appear in the wilds, and light types are mostly observed around the Dark Reaches, serving as sentinels in the darkness.

 An odd creature created from bursts of wild magic and raw mana, Ersatz usually take the form of common objects: chests, barrels, books, clothing, furniture, etc. They prefer to hide places where humanoids live, preying on them by mimicking usually inanimate objects.
 They are incredibly intelligent, wiggling their way into dungeons, cities, shops, or even inside of people's homes.
 When they remain still, Ersatz are almost indistinguishable from whatever it is they are attempting to mimic.
 It would take a very trained eye to see the difference.
 At will, these creatures can make their surfaces incredibly sticky, forcing something that touches it to make a DC12 strength check to unstick their hand from the surface.
 If they fail, they are grappled by the creature, and it gets advantage on attacking who they have grappled.
 Their bites are acidic, dealing an extra 1d6 acid damage on top of their physical bite attack.

 Habitat: Populated cities, dungeons, caves, anywhere they could coax someone into touching them.

 Population: Very Rare

-An Afflicted that has succumb entirely to their curse.
-Now depraved with self hatred, envy of non afflicted, and general bloodlust, these creatures will feed on travelers and unaware adventurers until they are hunted and killed.
+An Afflicted that has succumbed entirely to their curse.
+Now depraved with self-hatred, envy of non-afflicted, and general bloodlust, these creatures will feed on travelers and unaware adventurers until they are hunted and killed.

 HABITAT: Forests and plains, often near civilization or settlements.